Reza-Muhammadi/gitignore/README.md

 ```bash
 touch .gitignore
 ```
-2. Open the created file with an editor and add files and directories that you don't want to push them to Git
+##2.
+Open the created file with an editor and add files and directories that you don't want to push them to Git
 ### you can add vendor directories or log files to gitignore file.
 ```bash
 vi .gitignore
 ```
-## 3. Now you use ```git status``` to verfiy that the Git doesn't track your files in .gitignore.
+## 3. Now you use ```bash git status``` to verfiy that the Git doesn't track your files in .gitignore.